MCGPPeters/UniqueIdGenerator/CHECKLIST.md

 # Release Checklist

-Use this checklist when preparing a new release of the UniqueIdGenerator.
+Use this checklist when preparing a new release of the Praefixum.

 ## Before Release